gorkafraga/Guides/GUIDE_python.md

 https://google.github.io/styleguide/pyguide.html

 ## Troubleshooting
+* Issues during installation included problems with spyder recognizing the right python version or not recognizing the 'conda' command (e.g., because Anaconda folders were not added in the OS path).
+PIP is another package manager.
+Recommended to stick to conda for installing packages whenever possible.

-Spyder is not showing plotly plots?
+* Spyder is not showing plotly plots?
 Set up the default renderer:
    import plotly.io as io
    io.renderers.default='browser'